 In August 2014, Holder said: “If you want to call me an activist attorney general, I will proudly accept that label.
 Any attorney general who is not an activist is not doing his or her job.”
 Noting the criticisms of those who had complained that the Justice Department had an “activist civil rights division and … an activist attorney general,” Holder added: “I’d say I agree with you 1,000 percent and [I am] proud of it.”

-HOLDER LAUNCHES PROBE OF POLICE SHOOTING OF BLACK TEEN; FOMENTS RACIAL TENSION
+HOLDER LAUNCHES PROBE OF POLICE SHOOTING OF BLACK TEENAGER MICHAEL BROWN; FOMENTS RACIAL TENSION

 On August 11, 2014, Holder’s DOJ launched a federal investigation into the fatal shooting (by white police officer Darren Wilson) two days earlier of 18-year-old Michael Brown, a black male who had forcibly robbed a convenience store in a St. Louis suburb (Ferguson, Missouri) just a few minutes before his death.
 Brown’s death sparked accusations of police misconduct and racism, and led to several days of violent rioting and looting by local blacks.